nickberens360/artic-power-solutions/src/content/blog/oem-vs-compatible.md

 This is where the myth of "OEM is always better" needs to be addressed.
 While there are certainly low-quality aftermarket parts on the market, a reputable supplier of compatible parts is committed to excellence.

 At Artic Power Solutions, we source and manufacture our parts to meet or exceed OEM standards.
-We use durable materials and rigorous testing to ensure that every component we sell, from a drive wheel to a battery, will perform reliably under the demanding conditions of your workplace.
+We use durable materials and rigorous testing to ensure that every component we sell, from a battery to a drive wheel, will perform reliably under the demanding conditions of your workplace.
+For a detailed look at a critical component, read [Everything You Need to Know About Your RollMover's Drive Wheel](/blog/drive-wheel).

 **Winner: It's a Tie** (with a reputable supplier)